An Android Material Design 3 Theming and Dynamic Color Tutorial

 Preview Buy eBook Buy Print

-Compile and run the app on a device or emulator and note the default colors used on the Button and Floating Action Button.
-The next step is to build a new theme for our project.
+Compile and run the app on a device or emulator and verify that the user interface matches that shown in Figure 92-3 above.
+The next step is to create a custom theme and apply it to the project.

 Learn more.